 To configure PDAs and other devices (including cameras, temperature sensors, etc.), try the encrypted wireless instructions above first if your device uses one of the operating systems listed.

 If your device does not use the above operating systems, but has WPA-E or WPA2-E capabilities, try to access the "UCSD-PROTECTED" network using your Active Directory (AD) username and password and the instructions that came with your device.

 - Make certain your device can't use WPA2-E. Requests will be refused for devices that have WPA2-E capabilities.
 Devices that often qualify include digital cameras, signs, Nintendos/Sony Playstations, and printers.
-Devices that often do not qualify include iPhones, most recent Mac and Windows computers, and newer Androids and Blackberries — use the instructions above to access UCSD-PROTECTED or call the ACT Help Desk.
+Devices that often do not qualify include iPhones, Android phones, and most Mac and Windows computers — use the instructions above to access UCSD-PROTECTED or call the ACT Help Desk.